Irish Human Rights and Equality Commission: Organisation

-Sinéad Gibney is the Chief Commissioner of the Irish Human Rights and Equality Commission.

 Emily Logan was the first Chief Commissioner and served from 2014 to 2020.
+Sinéad Gibney served as Chief Commissioner of the Irish Human Rights and Equality Commission from 2020 to 2024.
+Gibney resigned in February 2024 to seek the Social Democrats nomination for Dublin in the European Paraliament election.
+Liam Herrick was appointed as Chief Commissioner in November 2014.

-The Director of the Irish Human Rights and Equality Commission is Laurence Bond, the Director is also the Accounting Officer for the organisation.
+The Director of the Irish Human Rights and Equality Commission is Deirdre Malone, the Director is also the Accounting Officer for the organisation.

 Functions

 The functions of the IHREC as outlined in the Irish Human Rights and Equality Act 2014 are: